Innovative and Alternative Wastewater Technology

 Field Inspection Reports

 Permit conditions for Innovative Alternative Technology require that owners comply with the reporting and inspection/maintenance requirements outlined in their Permit and I/A Approval.
 The Reports must be submitted to the Regional Office Program.
-An Innovative/Alternative Maintenance and Inspection Report Coversheet for Field Inspection Reports is submitted with the Field Report to allow for the reporting of important information that may not be included on the service providers field inspection report.
+All Inspection Reports for Innovative/Alternative technologies must be submitted by the Service Provider through ANROnline.

 Innovative and Alternative Informational Fact Sheets